davekilian/primer/basic/binary.md

 |       11011        |        1000         |          27          |            1B            |
 |        ...         |         ...         |         ...          |           ...            |

-Congratulations on learning binary!
+That's binary!
+There really isn't any more to it.

-Okay, you might say, now we know binary, but why did we bother?
-Why would people build computers that use binary numbering when base-10 is more familiar to everyone and easier to work with?
+Okay, you might say, now we know binary, but why did we bother with all this?
+I did say that computers are designed by humans, for humans, to be convenient to other humans ... how could binary numbering be convenient for humans who are only familiar with base 10?

 The main reason we use binary is because it's easy to represent using electricity.
-By convention, we usually define wires as 'digits' of a binary number; each wire is a binary 1 if there's electricity flowing across the wire, or a binary 0 if there's no electricity flowing across the wire.
-In other words, a binary-1 corresponds to "switched on," and a binary-0 corresponds to "switched off," accordingly.
+As we'll see very soon, the calculator that makes up modern computers is driven by tiny electrical wires and the components that connect them.
+By convention, we usually define wires as 'digits' of a binary number, where we represent a binary 1 by sending electricity through the wire, or a binary 0 by not sending electricity through the wire.
+In other words, a binary 1 corresponds to a wire being "switched on," and a binary 0 corresponds to "switched off."
+Then, to represent a multi-digit binary number, we just use more wires.

-Using multiple wires, then, we can represent a binary number of any size, along as we have enough digits (i.e. wires).
 Here's an example of a circuit consisting of 8 wires, which represent the 8-digit binary number 01010010:

 ![Example circuit which uses binary to represent numbers](./binary.circuit.svg)

-In the schematic diagram above, each of the thin vertical lines represents a wire with no electricity traveling across it; the thick lines represent wires with current.
+In the diagram above, each of the thin vertical lines represents a wire with no electricity traveling across it; the thick lines represent wires with electrical current flowing through.
 Each wire is labeled with a 0 or 1 depending on whether or not there's current traveling through the wire; if we read the wires from left to right, we get the binary number 01010010​, which would be 82 if you wrote it in base-10.

 On the next page, we'll start looking at what you can do with binary numbers represented on electrical circuits in this way, eventually building ourselves a simple electricity-based digital calculator!